stephenjfox/stephenjfox.github.io/_posts/2019-10-18-First-Random-Post.md

 오후 4시 22분
 Just had a very interesting experience rejecting a donut and being glad to do so.

-* Essentially, I experienced a visceral to the intense amount of sugar and the remarkable experience that I didn't receive a pleasure response from said introduction of sugar into my system.
+* Essentially, I experienced a visceral amount of sugar and remarked that I didn't receive a pleasure response from said introduction of sugar into my system.
 * It _felt_ like the donut didn't have any appeal.
-Like it was this thing that was
+Like it was this thing that
   * Didn't taste good
   * Was 400 empty calories
-  * Reported made my tech lead feel tired and heavy.
+  * made my tech lead feel tired and heavy afterward.

-It was really something: reject what you know isn't good for you.
-Move a little slowly, ask yourself, "is this really what I want".
+It was really something: reject what I know won't be good for me.
+Move a little slowly, ask yourself, "is this really what I want?"
 Then, just stop.

 Try it some time.